arnolanglade/arnolanglade.github.io/_posts/2021-02-26-data-validation.md

 }
 ```

-Then, we need to create those static methods to be able to add violations if command properties are wrong.
-Don’t hesitate to have a look at the [validator documentation](https://symfony.com/doc/current/validation.html) if you are not familiar with it.
+Then, it is time to create those static validators.
 We just need to instantiate our value objects and check if they throw exceptions to catch them and turn them into violations.

 ```php
 final class UsernameShouldBeValid